 Jesus says that we should humble ourselves.
-He says that we should be like little children (who had no status or importance at all in his day).
+He says that we should be like little children (who had no status or importance, at all, in his day).
 He says that we should be servants of each other.
-And Jesus doesn’t just say these things once or twice, he says them over and over again.
+And Jesus doesn’t say these things once or twice, he says them over and over again.

 Jesus says that we have one teacher and that we are all brothers (Matthew 23:8).
 The truth is that none of us are better than anyone else.
 Being humble means acknowledging and affirming this truth.